julienLombard/blog-mvc/README.md

 ## Step-3 : Create Database

+If you wish, a database file `blog_mvc.sql` is available in the `diagrams` folder.
+The default administrator login is `admin` and the password is `0000`.

-Then you must create the database consisting of 3 tables:
+Otherwise you must create the database consisting of 3 tables:

 - comment
 - post